Motivation For Our Work

 Laboratory Training Workshops:

-Teaching phage biology to scientists on location in developing countries
+Teaching phage biology to scientists in developing countries

 Product Development Projects: